Common questions about VMware to Azure replication

-How can I calculate approximate charges for VMware disaster recovery?
+How do I calculate approximate charges for VMware disaster recovery?

 Is there any difference in cost between replicating to storage or directly to managed disks?

-Managed disks are charged slightly different than storage accounts.
-Learn more about managed disk pricing.
+Managed disks are charged slightly differently from storage accounts.
+Learn more about managed-disk pricing.

 Where can I find the Mobility service installers?